redsanket/spark/external/hive/guide/faq/index.rst

        # hive -hiveconf hive.root.logger=WARN,DRFA

 .. _memory_tuning:
-.. topics:: **My Hive program fails because tasks run out of memory.
+.. topic:: **My Hive program fails because tasks run out of memory.
 How do I adjust memory settings for Hive jobs?**

    You may tune the memory allocation for your Hive tasks in MapReduce/Tez using/adjusting the following settings::
         -- Container sizes.